sandeepnath-98/Event-Registration-management-System/replit.md

 ## Overview

 This is a QR-based event registration and entry management system built with React, Express, and MongoDB.
-The system allows attendees to register for events through a public form, receive QR codes via email (sent through Brevo), and enables administrators to manage registrations, generate QR codes, scan entries, and track multi-entry access with a configurable maximum scan limit.
+The system allows attendees to register for events through a public form, receive QR codes via email (sent through standard SMTP), and enables administrators to manage registrations, generate QR codes, scan entries, and track multi-entry access with a configurable maximum scan limit.

 ## User Preferences